 Starfall Learn to Read app - for the Kindle Fire

-Although it's not free, it's very inexpensive.
+This Kindle Fire app is now free!.
 Starfall online reading games have been very popular with children and parents for years.

 Zac the Rat provides tons of fun activities for beginning readers in this Android and Kindle fire app.
 The animations, movies and interactive help kids learn to blend sounds, identify letters, and read beginning reader stories.